Kimberly-Fasbender/markdoc-starter/pages/cert_generation/index.md

 3. Watch for any pages or outages.
 4. Trigger a test workflow in production, navigate to the temporal-service UI, and complete the test ticket to verify that the certificate is being accepted.

-### Notify Temporal to Remove Expiring Certs and Keys
+### Notify Temporal to Remove Expiring Certs
-Add a comment in the open ZenDesk ticket letting the Temporal team know that they can remove the old certs and keys.
+Add a comment in the open ZenDesk ticket letting the Temporal team know that they can remove the old certs.

 ### Schedule Removal of Temp Secrets
 Schedule the deletion of the temporary and backup certs and keys in Secrets Manager by navigating to the secret in the AWS console and clicking on the ‘Actions’ drop down while logged in using the DeveloperRW role.
 In the drop down menu, click on ‘Delete secret’.